Special Collections, Music stacks closure

 Beginning on June 3, the Charles Deering McCormick Library of Special Collections will be entirely closed, with no access to collections.
 The Music Library stacks will be closed to patrons during this period as well.
 All collections are expected to reopen in mid-October.

 UPDATE: Starting on July 29 there will be no access to the music books and scores housed in the Music Library stacks.
-This closure will last approximately six weeks, until September 5.
+This closure will last approximately eight weeks, until mid-September.
 During this time, we encourage you to utilize our great network of partner institution collections via Interlibrary loan.
 To place a request, sign in to your account in NUsearch and click "request" on the item record.

 Also during this period, the elevator in Deering Library will not be operational for public use, but all floors may still be reached by the central stairs and will remain fully accessible by alternate entrances from University Library.